Disability Documentation Guidelines

 - Students can identify themselves to DSS as a student with a disability and request accommodations anytime during their education.
 Please note that accommodations are not retroactive.

-- Students should make accommodation requests to the DSS office rather than making them directly to faculty members who are teaching their classes.
+- Students should make accommodation requests to the DSS office rather than directly to faculty members who are teaching their classes.
 Faculty members will refer such requests to the DSS office.

 - Free tutoring is available to anyone enrolled at MCC.
 Please visit your campus Learning Center for more details.
 The DSS office does not provide tutoring.